 Having lived most of my life on the Texas coast, I am no stranger to natural disasters.
-As a child, I lived through several hurricanes, numerous tropical storms, floods, and tornadoes.
 But nothing compares to the devastation of Hurricane Harvey I lived through as an educator in August of 2017.

 I think back to that turbulent year quite often and feel grief.
-Many of our students lost their homes, cars, and community centers.
-Several schools in our district had to close for extensive repairs.
-I remember teachers—teachers I know—posting photos of their destroyed classrooms with waist-high stains on the walls marking how high the floodwaters got.
+Many of our teachers and students lost their homes, cars, and community centers.
+Several schools in our district were destroyed or had to close for extensive repairs.
+Perhaps most jarring was watching national news cover my small hometown, showing people evacuating in boats on streets I grew up riding my bike on.

-Teachers, since I know you will barely have the time or energy to be proud of yourself anytime soon, let me express my gratitude in advance and leave you with some advice.
+Since I know you will barely have the time or energy to be proud of yourself for your strength and resilience anytime soon.
+(In fact, you may want to go ahead and just bookmark this for later.)
+But if you are ready, let me express my gratitude in advance and leave you with some advice for the weeks and months to come.

 “Be flexible” will take on new meaning.